kamilfranek/kamilfranek.github.io/Company Analysis/_posts/2021-04-04-how-facebook-makes-money-business-model-explained.md

 ![Visualization of How Facebook Makes Money from Advertising](/assets/images/facebook_how_facebook_makes_money_from_advertising.png)

-**There are around 10 million advertisers that use Facebook's ad platform** and they are primarily small businesses.
+**There are around 10 million advertisers that use Facebook's ad platform**, and they are primarily small businesses.
 Facebook Ad platform allows them not only to show the ads to targeted users, but it also offers detailed performance tracking on how different campaigns and different types of visuals work.
 Based on that, businesses can test what kind of campaign and for what type of users work best.

-Similar to Google, Facebook's biggest competitor for ad dollars, **price that businesses pay for ads on Facebook is determined by action where advertisers compete with each other.** To win the auction, it is not only about price advertisers offer to Facebook when user clicks on their add.
+Similar to Google, Facebook's biggest competitor for ad dollars, **a price that businesses pay for ads on Facebook is determined by action where advertisers compete with each other.** To win the auction, it is not only about price advertisers offer to Facebook when user clicks on their add.

 It would not make much sense for Facebook to show ad campaigns that offered the highest price per click when people would not click on those ads very often.
 Therefore, an auction considers how often users will click on ads, and it is designed to prefer advertisements that will make the most money for Facebook.